MiloszSobczyk/IML/docs/README.md

 You may need to install additional python packages using *pip*.

 ### Already generated files
-Just put them in the resources folder.
+Just put them in the *./resources/sepctrograms' folder.